afeklab/processpbm/README.md

 ## Introduction <a name="introduction"></a>

 The fluorescent signal of a Protein Binding Microarray (PBM) carries information about the binding specificities of a transcription factor (TF).
-However, the signal does not explicitly expose the binding specificity.
+But the signal does not explicitly expose the binding specificity.
 Often, experimental sources in the assay alter or truncate the signal.
-The Python scripts here aim to remove such experimental variations, leaving the specific-binding signal from a PBM.
+The Python scripts here aim to extract the specific-binding signal from a PBM by removing any unrelated sources.
-We designed the scripts to perform the same functionalities as provided originally in `PBM_analysis_suite_Sep2017` Perl scripts (Berger et al., 2009), which can be downloaded from the Bulyk lab website.
+The scripts perform the same functionalities as provided originally in `PBM_analysis_suite_Sep2017` Perl scripts (Berger et al., 2009; can be downloaded from the Bulyk lab website).
-We reimplemented the Masliner and spatial-normalization functions, removed the features we do not usually perform, and made the code easier to read/utilize.
+We reimplemented the Masliner and spatial-normalization functions by removing the features we do not usually perform and made the code easier to read/utilize.

 Briefly, masliner functionality aims to combine two scans (of the same array, scanned one after the other) of different dynamic range (by adjusting different gains).
 The combination extends the information and avoids saturation/low detection deficiencies (see [Masliner](#masliner)).